michaelfester/docs/docs/guides/core/data-to-layout.md

 ## Understanding how Glide displays your data

 When you first import your Data Source, Glide will create a basic app as a starting point.
-If you’ve structured your data correctly, you’ll see some tabs with lists of items.
-If you click on one of these items, you’ll see more data about that item.
+If you've structured your data correctly, you'll see some tabs with lists of items.
+If you click on one of these items, you'll see more data about that item.

 At first, it might be a little confusing to understand how your data and the UI relates.
-So let’s break it down.
+So let's break it down.

 - Tables become tabs
 - Rows become List Items